Kristjanp1/WeatherApp/README.md

 # WeatherApp

-A Spring/Angular application that fetches data from Estonian weather service and displays it within the angular application.
+A Spring/Angular application that fetches data from the Estonian weather service and displays it within the angular application.

 ![Alt Text](https://i.gyazo.com/4a906d198fa6a54abb9ef830d71f4a89.gif)